 Ohio law provides separate application processes for different classifications of absentee voters (i.e., uniformed services, overseas, and regular citizens).
 In all cases, absentee ballots must be applied for in writing.
 If you are properly registered to vote, you must submit your written request to the board of elections of the county in which your voting residence is located.
 Your request must contain certain information as described in the following sections and your signature.
 To avoid potential problems with your application, you are encouraged, but not required, to use an application form prescribed by the Ohio Secretary of State.
-Application forms are available for download by clicking here.
+The application form is available for download by clicking Regular Absentee Application button below.

 If you are not on active duty as a member of the U.S. armed services or other uniformed services, which includes Ohio's organized militia (the Ohio Air National Guard, Ohio Army National Guard, Ohio Naval Militia, and Ohio Military Reserve), or if you are a U.S. citizen not residing outside of the U.S., you are considered a "regular" absentee voter for the purpose of this site.

 If you are a regular absentee voter, you may use the application form prescribed by the Secretary of State (Form 11-A, button to link above) to apply for your absentee ballot.
 If you choose not to use the prescribed form, your written application need not be in any particular format, but it must contain all of the following information:

 - Your legal signature;

 - The address at which you are registered to vote;